Insights from an ASC Expert, by Scott Bacon & Chris Stai

 First, ensure the ASC partnership is a sound operating company (‘OpCo’).
-Without a stable OpCo and sufficient EBITDA, the investment in the real estate comes with considerable risk and is therefore less valuable.
+Without a stable OpCo and sufficient EBITDA, the investment in real estate comes with considerable risk and is, therefore, less valuable.
 Institutional investors, such as REITs and Private Equity, look for certain EBITDA metrics since the investment relies on the lease payments from the ASC to generate income.

 There are a few factors that ensure a successful ASC partnership.
 These include a diversified base of surgeon owners/utilizers, a narrow mix of specialties, in-network or a pathway to in-network contracts, a facility that is efficient and not over-built for the projected case volume, an appropriate capitalization structure (debt vs. equity), and a facility that is conveniently located near the clinical practices of the utilizing surgeons.

 The ASC (OpCo) signs a long-term lease for the property, typically 12 – 15 years.
 In most cases, the same ownership group of the ASC will create a separate limited liability company (LLC) to own the property (PropCo) and serve as the lessor.
 When the ownership of the OpCo and PropCo are the same or similar, this provides the ASC with the flexibility to structure lease terms that impact the financial value of both the OpCo and PropCo, including the following:

 Let’s walk through two scenarios to better understand how lease terms can impact both the OpCo and PropCo.